FoushWare/elzatona_web/apps/website/network/data/final-questions-v01/react/reference.md

     You can get the current locale in any component of your application using `injectIntl()`:

     ```jsx harmony
-    import { injectIntl, intlShape } from 'react-intl';
+    import { injectIntl, intlShape } from "react-intl";

     const MyComponent = ({ intl }) => (
       <div>{`The current locale is ${intl.locale}`}</div>